Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Two-Point Function

 associated with the vacuum state of a massive scalar field in the conical spacetime~(\ref{conical metric}).
-The function is obtained as a mode expansion on both the discrete and continuum sector.
+The function is obtained as a mode expansion on both the discrete and the continuum sectors.
 The former is described by the modes in Eq.~(\ref{eq:bound-mode}), and the latter by the solutions in Eq.~(\ref{eq:continum-modes}).
 The resulting expansion takes the form

-This expression is not the most convenient representation of $G^{+}(\mathsf{x},\mathsf{x}')$ when dealing with non--Dirichlet boundary conditions.
+This expression is not the most convenient representation of $G^{+}(\mathsf{x},\mathsf{x}')$ when dealing with non-Dirichlet boundary conditions.
 It is often preferable to separate $G^{+}$ into a purely Dirichlet contribution and an additional term induced by the nontrivial boundary condition.
-Since the boundary conditions affect exclusively the axisymmetric sector ($n=0$), the Green's function can be naturally decomposed into three distinct contributions: (i) the discrete bound state modes arising from the self-adjoint extension of the radial operator ($G_{\textrm{bound}}(x,x')$), (ii) the continuous mode in the $\ell=0$ sector modified by the non--Dirichlet boundary conditions ($G_{\textrm{bc}}(x,x')$), and (iii) the modes corresponding to Dirichlet boundary condition which remain unaffected by the chosen extension ($G_{\textrm{Dirichlet}}(x,x')$).
+Since the boundary conditions affect exclusively the axisymmetric sector ($n=0$), Green's function can be naturally decomposed into three distinct contributions: (i) the discrete bound state modes arising from the self-adjoint extension of the radial operator [$G_{\textrm{bound}}(x,x')$], (ii) the continuous mode in the $\ell=0$ sector modified by the non-Dirichlet boundary conditions [$G_{\textrm{bc}}(x,x')$], and (iii) the modes corresponding to the Dirichlet boundary condition which remain unaffected by the chosen extension [$G_{\textrm{Dirichlet}}(x,x')$].
 This separation can be implemented by adding and subtracting the azimuthal $n=0$ mode, assigning the added term to $G_{\textrm{Dirichlet}}(x,x')$, while the remaining piece is absorbed into $G_{\textrm{bc}}(x,x')$, ensuring that the latter vanishes smoothly in the Dirichlet limit.
-Hence, the resulting two--point function is where each contribution is explicitly given by \begin{widetext}
+Hence, the resulting two-point function is where each contribution is explicitly given by \begin{widetext}

 \end{widetext}

 We follow the analysis by considering each contribution separately, beginning with the Dirichlet sector.
 To evaluate $G^{+}_{\textrm{Dirichlet}}$, we perform a Wick rotation $\Delta \tau = i \Delta t$ and use the well-known identity together with the integral identity from ~\cite{Gradshteyn},